 For IMS, the AF may pass service information to the PCF over the Rx interface or over the N5 interface if the PCF and the P-CSCF support the "IMS_SBI" feature.
 The AF derives information about the service from the SDI or from other sources.
 The mapping is application specific.
 If SDP (IETF RFC 4566 [16]) is used as SDI, the AF should apply the mapping described in clause 7.2.
 If MPD (3GPP TS 26.247 [17]) is used, the AF may apply the mapping described in Annex I in 3GPP TS 26.247 [17].
 Clause 7.2 specifies the QoS parameter mapping functions at the AF.
 For IMS, the mapping rules in clause 7.2 shall be used at the P-CSCF.

-One QoS mapping function is located at the PCF, which maps the service information received over the Rx or N5 interface into QoS parameters (e.g. 5QI, GBR, MBR, and ARP).
+One QoS mapping function is located at the PCF, which maps the service information received over the Rx or N5 interface, or if the "GMEC" feature is supported, obtained from UDR into QoS parameters (e.g. 5QI, GBR, MBR, and ARP).
 This mapping is access independent.
 Clause 7.3 specifies the QoS mapping functions at the PCF applicable for all accesses.

 The mapping functions located at SMF is specified in clause 7.4.
 The mapping function in UE is implementation dependent and not specified within this specification.